Socratea exorrhiza: Uses

 The trunk is used in the construction of houses and other structures, as well as hunting spears.
 It is usually split lengthwise before it is used, but it can also be hollowed out and used as a tube.
 The inner parts of the stilt roots are used as a male aphrodisiac.
-The yellow fruits are edible.
+The yellow fruit is edible.
 The leaves may be used to build a temporary shelter or more permanent hut roofs.
 A harpoon foreshaft identified as wood of the palm was found with a large flaked lithic projectile point in an underwater preceramic site the middle Xingu.